bluerogue251/DBSubsetter/README.md

 Starting with a base condition specifying a set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.

-This is useful for local development and testing or for exporting all the data belonging to a particular set of users or customers for debugging and sharing.
+This is useful for creating local development and testing datasets.
+It can also be used to export the data belonging to a particular set of users for debugging or sharing purposes.

 ## Project Goals